 Accessibility for healthcare interiors

 Accessibility is essential in healthcare spaces and for visually impaired people colour schemes can provide vital assistance (or real problems) when navigating a building.
-Having said that colour and interest is brilliant, here comes the disclaimer!
+Having said that colour and interest are brilliant, here comes the disclaimer!
 Chaotic colour schemes can be disorientating and even upsetting for some people.
 This is where getting a designer is essential because engaging and calming are not mutually exclusive.
-A balance needs to be struck and of course the specific focus of the organisation should factor highly.
-For example a children’s clinic should be bright and colourful whereas a psychiatric clinic may err towards calm and homely.
+A balance needs to be struck and of course, the specific focus of the organisation should factor highly.
+For example, a children’s clinic should be bright and colourful whereas a psychiatric clinic may err toward calm and homely.
 A nursing home should have visual impairment issues as a high priority.